InstrumentsLearn

 Gangsa is often used throughout the Philippines, including the Cordillera region.
 It can be played in two ways: “pattung” and “toppaya.”

 In pattung, the player either stands or keeps in step with the dancers.
 They hold the instrument with one hand and strike it using a padded stick with the other hand.
-In toppaya, the player places the Gangsa on their lap and plays it with their hand.
+In toppaya, the player places the gangsa on their lap and plays it with their hand.

-Gangsa originated from the northern tribes of the Philippines.
+The gangsa originated from the northern tribes of the Philippines.
 It is usually played during rituals, feasts, and gatherings.

 10. Babandil

-While it might be similar to the anatomy and the shape of the Gangsa, it produces a completely different sound.
+While it might be similar to the anatomy and the shape of the gangsa, it produces a completely different sound.
 Perhaps it’s because of its sunken boss.
 When struck on the rim, it produces a sharp clanging sound that’s heard over other instruments.

 11. Kulintang A Tiniok

-The Kulintang A Tiniok is an instrument that, from afar, might look slightly similar to the modern xylophone.
-But it is a metallophone, meaning it has metal bars instead of wooden ones.
+The kulintang a tiniok is an instrument that, from afar, might look slightly similar to the modern xylophone, but it is a metallophone; meaning, it has metal bars instead of wooden ones.

-The metal pieces of this instrument were traditionally made out of brass.
-But these days, they’re made of tin cans.
+The metal pieces of this instrument were traditionally made out of brass, but these days, they’re made of tin cans.

 This instrument is mainly used for self-entertainment at home.
-It is also used to train beginners before using the Kulintang.
-In the video above, we can see Kulintang master Danongan Kalanduyan teaching a student.
+It is also used to train beginners before using the kulintang.
+In the video above, we can see kulintang master Danongan Kalanduyan teaching a student.

 12. Tongatong

 The instrument creates different sounds when the player covers and uncovers the open end of the tube.
-Check out the video on different ways to play the Tongatong.
+(Check out the video on different ways to play the tongatong.)

 13. Gandingan